 Most of the “yellow vest” demonstrators in Paris appeared to be working-class white men from elsewhere in France, angry at economic inequalities and stagnation.
 While most the havoc and destruction was seen in the capital city, police and protesters also clashed in other French cities, notably Marseille, Toulouse and Bordeaux, and in neighboring Belgium.

-Closure of Landmarks Due To Rising Fear
+Closure of Landmarks Due To Rising Fear in Paris

-Following the three weeks of demonstrations and the rising tensions, the French authorities closed off the iconic Louvre Museum, Eiffel Tower, and other popular attractions in a bid to prevent an even more catastrophic outbreak of violence.
+Following the three weeks of demonstrations and the rising tensions, the French authorities closed off the iconic Louvre Museum, Eiffel Tower, and other popular attractions in Paris in a bid to prevent an even more catastrophic outbreak of violence.

-During the most recent protest on Saturday 8th December, there were more people and yellow-vested protestors on the streets than there have been since the demonstrations began.
+During the most recent protest on Saturday 8th December, there were more people and yellow-vested protestors on the streets in Paris than there have been since the demonstrations began.
 Despite roads and establishments being closed off, close to 125,000 protestors went on a rampage and were met by 89,000 police determined to put an end to the rioters.
 Out of the thousands of yellow-vested participants across France, 125 were injured and over 1,200 people were taken into custody.

 According to the Interior Ministry, the roundup scale that was prevalent over the weekend is unlike any other the country the city has seen in years.